 What book do you have on your bedside table?

 I'm in a book club with a few friends and we're currently reading The Emperor of All Maladies

 , which is a biography of cancer.
 This one wasn't my pick, and to be honest when I bought it I thought it was too long and too boring.
 But once I got going it was fascinating!
 The early days of cancer research -- to steal a colloquial term -- were ratchet!

 You've already been to Hong Kong with the show.
 Is there anywhere you're hoping to go with CNN Style?

 Yes, I've always wanted to do a story on St Louis, Missouri, which is where I grew up.
-The 1904 World's Fair was there, and gave the city one of the country's top notch art museums.
-The St. Louis Arch was designed by Eero Saarinen and is still a marvelous example of 20th century feats of architecture.
+The 1904 World's Fair was there and gave the city one of the country's top notch art museums.
+The St. Louis Arch was designed by Eero Saarinen and is still a marvellous example of 20th century feats of architecture.
 And, if you want to know what's delicious, Google this: 'toasted ravioli.'
 Hint: they're not toasted, they're fried.